naninovel/docs/docs/guide/naninovel-scripts.md

 When working with naninovel scripts, you'll notice that some statements are frequently repeated.
 It could be a character name, which you have to type multiple times before generic text lines or some parameter value, which you frequently use throughout single script document.

 To simplify things a bit, script defines feature was implemented.
 You can define an arbitrary expression by associating it with a short name and then use this short name throughout the naninovel script.
-When the script is parsed, those short names will be replaced with the defined expression.
+When the script is parsed, those short names will be replaced with the defined expression (much like preprocessor macros from the programming world).

 To define an expression, use `>` literal followed with the short name which will be used to reference the expression; then specify the defined expression.